mihaigabriel620/BimmerStart/README.md

 COMPATIBLE ONLY WITH CAS2 AND CAS3 SYSTEMS ( ANYTHING OLDER AND NEWER WONT WORK )

-Remotely start all E series cars with manual transmission with the help of an app or Bluetooth beacon or fingerprint.
+Remotely start all E series cars with manual transmission with the help of an app or Bluetooth or fingerprint.

-Based on arduino nano ble 33 rev2
+Based on esp32c3

 Fully designed in case of failure or arduino looses power it reverts to the original system